Folds/osmosian/README.md

 philosophy of making programming simpler.
 The Osmosian Order has improved the language and compiler from version 3040.
 Version 4700 was released in January 2017.
-If you want to participate in the future development of CAL, please contact the Osmosian Order at www.osmosian.com .
+If you want to participate in the Osmosian Order's projects, please contact the Osmosian Order at www.osmosian.com .

 If you want to program in Plain English in an environment that supports